 Texas State Flag

-Meaning of the Texas State Flag
+What the Texas Flag Communicates

 The Texas state flag meaning stems from the republic period when Texas governed itself as an independent nation.
 The design reflects Texas identity as a sovereign state before joining the United States.